 The Dalles' dry, sunny weather lends to it being a popular destination for cycling, geocaching, hiking and mountain biking.
 These and other recreational activities are available at nearby Deschutes River State Recreation Area, where white-water rafting and fishing also are popular.
 The Columbia at The Dalles is a favorite area for sailboarding and fishing.

 Visitor InfoThe Dalles Area Chamber of Commerce 404 W. 2nd St. THE DALLES, OR 97058.
 Phone:(541)296-2231 or (800)255-3385

 Self-guiding toursMaps detailing a 45- to 60-minute self-guiding walking tour through historic downtown and residential areas are available from the chamber of commerce.
-The chamber also offers keys to unlock the talking murals that are located throughout the downtown area and provide a narrated glimpse into the area's history.
+The chamber also offers information about the talking murals that are located throughout the downtown area and provide a narrated glimpse into the area's history.

 Things to SeeColumbia Gorge Discovery Center and Museum